Setup Assistant#

 First Run Detection#

-Patcher needs to know whether it is being run for the first time.
-This is important so that credentials are saved and stored properly and user-interface customizations are setup for subsequent uses.
+To determine whether the setup assistant should be triggered, Patcher checks whether it is being run for the first time.
+This is important so that credentials are saved and stored properly and user-interface customizations are set up for subsequent uses.
 Here is how the process works:

 Choosing Setup type#